keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 #### **Client–Server Systems**

-In most traditional or modern client-server applications (e.g., web apps or mobile applications), integration testing is able to validate:
+In most traditional or modern client-server applications (e.g., web apps or mobile applications), integration tests is able to validate:

 * Use cases demonstrating that the interactive "Frontend" interface properly calls and communicates with the "Backend" APIs.